First Sino-Japanese War: Imperial Chinese Army

+Chinese troops were often not drilled in how to use their guns with training conducted with spears.
+Due to the officer corps' resistance to modern training practices, training with guns was performed only at a distance of 50 ft instead of the longer ranges which were more common in combat.
+There was also a lack of discipline within the army, as troops would routinely flee before, during, or after combat as occurred in the Battle of Pyongyang.
+Chinese artillerymen likewise did not receive adequate training in operating their artillery pieces.

-The Imperial Chinese Army in 1894 was a heterogeneous mixture of modernized, partly modernized, and almost medieval units which no commander could have led successfully, resulting in poor leadership among Chinese officers.
+The Imperial Chinese Army in 1894 was a heterogeneous mixture of modernised, partly modernised, and almost medieval units which no commander could have led successfully, resulting in poor leadership among Chinese officers.
 Chinese officers did not know how to handle their troops and the older, higher-ranking officers still believed that they could fight a war as they had during the Taiping Rebellion of 1850–1864.
 This was also the result of the Chinese military forces being divided into largely independent regional commands.
 The soldiers were drawn from diverse provinces that had no affinity with each other.
 Chinese troops also suffered from poor morale, largely because many of the troops had not been paid for a long time.
 The low prestige of soldiers in Chinese society also hindered morale, and the use of opium and other narcotics was rife throughout the army.
 Low morale and poor leadership seriously reduced the effectiveness of Chinese troops, and contributed to defeats such as the abandonment of the very well-fortified and defensible Weihaiwei.
 Additionally, military logistics were lacking, as the construction of railroads in Manchuria had been discouraged.

-Huai Army troops, although they were a small minority in the overall Imperial Chinese Army, were to take part in the majority of the fighting during the war.
+The Huai Army troops (also sometimes referred to as the Beiyang Army), although they were a small minority in the overall Imperial Chinese Army, were to take part in the majority of the fighting during the war.
+They were organised in 51 battalions and were estimated to number from 25,000 to 45,000.
+The Huai Army units that faced the Japanese in Korea did have a significant amount of modern weaponry, including Mauser breech-loading rifles that were comparable to the Murata rifles of the Japanese, and Krupp artillery pieces.
+After their defeat in Korea, the Qing deployed additional forces to defend northeast China, including partially-reformed Green Standard troops that were poorly equipped.